-Students residing in the Village Apartments are assessed a $25 per term laundry facilities fee for use of non-coin operated machines in these facilities.
-This fee will be reflected in the overall cost for room and board for students assigned to rooms in the Village Apartments.
+Students residing in the Village Apartments and Carleton owned houses, except for Parish House, are assessed a $25 per term laundry facilities fee for use of non-coin operated machines in these facilities.
+This fee will be reflected in the overall cost for room and board for students assigned to rooms in these places.

 Enrollment Deposit: In addition to the comprehensive fee, all enrolling students are required to pay and maintain an enrollment deposit of $300, which functions as a confirming admissions deposit. $250 of this total becomes a continuing enrollment deposit for subsequent years and the remaining $50 of the deposit is used as a lifetime transcript fee, where students may request college transcripts from the Registrar without cost.
 The deposit ($250) will be returned upon graduation.
 Any unpaid student account obligation will be applied against this deposit at the time of graduation.

 Calendar of Payments: